bagrinsergiu/BitBlox-KB/integrations/analytics/Google Analytics/index.rst

 		|google-code-injection|

-9. Select and copy the tracking code from yout Google Analytics Administration Panel
+9. Select and copy the tracking code from your Google Analytics Administration Panel

 	.. class:: screenshot